ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/scheduler/integral-guarantees.md

 yt set //sys/pools/root-pool/burst/@integral-guarantees/resource_flow "{cpu=100}"
 ```

 Since `resource_flow` is  the rate at which `accumulated_resource_ratio_volume` increases, which is the instantaneous amount of resource multiplied by time, `resource_flow/cpu` is measured in cores, simply put, `cpu*sec/sec = cpu`.
-For example, `resource_flow/cpu = 100` allows an operation consuming 100 cpus at a time to run indefinitely.
+For example, `resource_flow/cpu = 100` allows an operation consuming 100 cpu cores at a time to run indefinitely.

 Accumulation of `accumulated_resource_ratio_volume` occurs to a certain limit, which is equal to `k*resource_flow_ratio` where k is a single scheduler parameter for all pools and `resource_flow_ratio` is `resource_flow` as a share of all cluster resources.
 By default, `k=86400`, which equals the number of seconds in a day.
 This means that the integral pool without operations will accumulate `accumulated_resource_ratio_volume` at a rate of `resource_flow` before it reaches the limit when resource accumulation stops.

 The described idea of accumulating and spending resources is much like the [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
-Not to be mistaken for [Leacky bucket](https://en.wikipedia.org/wiki/Leaky_bucket).
+Not to be mistaken for [Leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket).

 ## Guarantee types